 Agency with an operating budget between $100,000-$249,999

-• One review conducted by an independent CPA within the last 18 months
+· One review conducted by an independent CPA within the past 18 months

 Agency with an operating budget greater than $250,000

-• One audit conducted by an independent CPA within the last 18 months
+· One audit conducted by an independent CPA within the past 18 months

-Applicants must also submit a copy of their most recently filed IRS 990 tax return.
+Applicants must also submit a copy of their most recent (2013 or 2014) 990 tax return filed with the IRS.

-What we do not fund – United Way – nationally as well as locally – is not able to fund agencies that proselytize or impose any sort of religious requirements on clients.
+What we do not fund – We do not fund foundations or entities whose principal purpose is grantmaking to others.
+We do not fund fraternal or service organizations (Kiwanis, Rotary, etc.).
+We do not fund for-profit entities.
+United Way – nationally as well as locally – is not able to fund agencies that proselytize or impose any sort of religious requirements on clients.
 Examples of this include mandatory prayer or religious study in return for, or in order to receive services.
-We do not fund fraternal or service organizations (Kiwanis, Rotary, etc.).
 We are also unable to support organizations that do not comply with our anti-discrimination policy, which states the following:

-If your program is selected for United Way funding, funds will be disbursed from July 1, 2013-June 30, 2014, via automatic deposit.
-You must submit semi-annual and annual program reports to us, and reapply for funding next year for 2013-14.
+If your program is selected for United Way funding, funds will be disbursed from July 1, 2015-June 30, 2016, via automatic deposit.
+You must submit semi-annual and annual program reports to us, as well as reapply for funding next year in 2016.
 We set and communicate the deadlines and supply the appropriate forms for your reporting and reapplication purposes.
-If your program is not selected for United Way funding, you must wait until 2015 to reapply.
+If your program is not selected for United Way funding, you can reapply in 2017, unless otherwise notified.

-What we value -- We base our proposal evaluations – whether submitted by longtime funded partners or first-time applicants – on the quality of the proposals themselves, and on the recommendations resulting from the citizen review process.
+What we value – We base our proposal evaluations – whether submitted by longtime funded partners or first-time applicants – on the quality of the proposals themselves, including the extent to which they align with the information and criteria stated in this document.
+We also take seriously the recommendations resulting from the citizen review process.
 In the case of currently funded agencies seeking renewed support, we also take into account the quality of our relationship with those agencies.

-Deciding how much to request -- We welcome you to apply for the amount you feel represents the needs of your program, recognizing that the total amount of grants we can award this year is likely to be somewhat in line with what we were able to grant last year.
-Our grants over the last two years have ranged from $5,000-$35,000 each, with the average grant being about $14,000.
+Deciding how much to request – We welcome you to apply for the amount you feel represents the needs of your program.
+Our grants over the last two years have ranged from $5,000-$35,000 each, with the average grant being about $15,000.
 If your proposal is funded at a level significantly less than you requested, we will work with you to modify your programmatic goals accordingly, rather than ask you to “do more with less.”

-EDUCATION: Helping children and youth achieve their potential, with a focus on early childhood development and programs that further the goals of Graduation Matters Montana.
+EDUCATION: Helping children and youth achieve their potential, with a focus on early childhood development and programs that further the goals of Graduation Matters.

 Goal: Children grow to their potential physically, emotionally, socially and intellectually, and graduate from high school with the skills necessary to enter college or access further training to prepare for the work force.